Our Faculty & Staff

 Olivia holds a BFA in Dance from the University of Florida and is currently a student in Northeastern University’s Masters of Education in Higher Education Administration program.
 Her experience is primarily in educational administration, including roles at American Dance Festival, Seattle Country Day School, and Highline College.
 More recently, Olivia has supported leadership teams at the University of Washington School of Nursing and Northeastern University – Seattle.
 Olivia loves working with the amazing Northeastern University team on and beyond the growing Seattle campus.
 She finds it inspiring to see how each new student shapes campus culture.
 Always a fan of puzzles, Olivia most enjoys collaborating with her multidisciplinary colleagues to bring new programs Growing up in Pennsylvania, Olivia has now lived in all four corners of the contiguous US.
 She has been a proud Seattleite since 2013.

-Assistant Director, Global Learner Support
+Director of Global Learner Support

 Jeremy holds a Master of Arts in applied linguistics and TESOL as well as a Doctor of Education with a focus on curriculum, teaching, learning, and leadership.
 He taught English as a second language in various capacities for 10 years to adult learners in South Korea, Singapore, and Vietnam.
 At Northeastern, Jeremy manages the Global Learner Support program on the West Coast regional campuses, which provides students, staff, and faculty with cultural, academic, language, and professional support.
 In addition, he advises and teaches students enrolled in the Global Pathways program and collaborates regularly with the International Enrollment Management team on international student recruitment efforts.
 Jeremy enjoys getting to know the students and understanding their journey from pre-arrival to graduation.
 Additionally, as a lifelong learner and lover of cultures, he benefits daily from the interactions and conversations with the students whom he teaches and supports.
 Jeremy is originally from Central Illinois but was educated in England and spent most of his adult life living and teaching in Asia.